-Historically, at common law, mens rea was required.
-In Hicklin,118 it was held that it was not necessary to establish that D's motive was to deprave and corrupt; and that, if he knowingly published that which had a tendency to deprave and corrupt, it was no defence that he had an honest and laudable intention in publishing the work in question.119 The case did not decide, as is sometimes supposed, that no mens rea is required.
+In Hicklin,119 it was held that it was not necessary to establish that D's motive was to deprave and corrupt; and that, if he knowingly published that which had a tendency to deprave and corrupt, it was no defence that he had an honest and laudable intention in publishing the work in question.120 The case did not decide, as is sometimes supposed, that no mens rea is required.
 D's argument was that the publication was in his view justified by his predominant intention of exposing the errors of the Catholic Church.
-D did not claim that he did not know the nature of the thing published nor even that he did not know that its natural consequence was to tend to deprave and corrupt.120 A person who knows that a certain result (being depraved and corrupted) will follow from his publication may properly be said to intend121 it or, at the very least, to be reckless.
-Hicklin122 decided merely that if D publishes material which he knows will have a tendency to deprave and corrupt, it is no defence that he did so with the best of motives.
+D did not claim that he did not know the nature of the thing published nor even that he did not know that its natural consequence to the efficacy of the assurance (at 924) and Lord Reid's opinion that it does not apply to conspiracy to outrage public decency (at 906).